FlyingSixtySix/FlyingSixtySix/README.md

 - ⚡ Fun fact: ...
 -->

-- :woman: My name's Vanilla and I'm 18 years old.
-My pronouns are [she/her](https://en.pronouns.page/she).
+- 👨‍💻 My name's Andrew and I'm 19 years old.
 - :seedling: I'm interested in learning Rust.
 - :computer: I'm most experienced in Node.js and Typescript, and I am comfortable with Python, Java, and C#.
 I have a little bit of experience dabbling with Go and PHP.
 - :book: I'm an undergraduate working on my bachelor's degree in computer science.